Flutterwave/Ruby-v3/README.md

 # Flutterwave v3 Ruby Library

-This is a Ruby gem for easy integration of Flutterwave V3 API for various applications written in Ruby language from [Flutterwave](https://rave.flutterwave.com/)
+This is a Ruby gem for easy integration of Flutterwave V3 API for various applications written in Ruby language from [Flutterwave](https://rave.flutterwave.com/).

-# V3 Documentation

 See [Here](https://developer.flutterwave.com/reference) for Flutterwave V3 API Docs.

 ## Installation